milafternoon/molywood/README.md

     through `figure_index`), an on-the-fly  generated matplotlib line plot (based on a data file speficied with the `datafile` parameter) or plain text.
-    + If `frames=...` and `datafile=...` are simultaneously specified, a dot will dynamically follow the values on the plot.
-If `frames` is supplied with `animate` only, the same datapoint indices will be used for the movie and the plot.
-If `frames` is supplied to both, selection of simulation frames and data points can be made independent.
+    + If `datafile=...` is specified, a dot will dynamically follow the values on the plot.
+By default, the script will try to use `frames` from the accompanying `animate` action to select datapoint indices from the `datafile`.
+To independently select datapoint indices for the 1D plot (e.g. when the `datafile` has much more entries than the trajectory used in `animate`, one can supply `datafile=...` with `dataframes=...` - it will take precendence over `animate`'s `frames`.
     + If the  data file starts with a single line formatted as `# x axis label; y axis label`, `x axis label` and `y axis label` will be used to label the corresponding axes of the plot.